Are you ready? Are you ready?

 - Aside Glance: Loonette does this in "Lettuce, Turnip and Pea." and "Ping Pong Polka".

-- Catch Phrase: "Package for Loonette the Clown!" - Major Bedhead
+- Catch-Phrase: "Package for Loonette the Clown!" from Major Bedhead and "Hey, Who made this big mess?!" from Loonette.

 - Clucking Funny: Loonette pulls a rubber chicken out of the couch in a lot of episodes.